 I have had myy chaps now for three seasons and they are awesome.
 I can wade through briers and thorns that I wouldn't even attempt in anything else.
 And I hardly feel what I'm wading through.

 They are made by Filson and are called Tin Cloth chaps.
-It is like wearing armor, and definitely worth the money.
+It is like wearing armor,

 If you are going to hunt rabbits on the Eat Coast I highly recommend them for Christmas.